mer-hybris/hadk.sailfishos.org/subsystems.rst

 audio encoding and decoding in Camera, Gallery and Browser, and deprecates GStreamer v0.10.

-For CM12.0/AOSP5 or newer you will need to do these two steps first:
+Starting with CM12.0/AOSP5, you will need to do these two steps:

 1. Build libcameraservice target: